 Lesedi has a background in computer science and non-governmental organizations and has a strong interest in social change.
 He is also interested in data science, platform development and working with passionate people.
 Previously, Lesedi co-founded Positive Innovations for the Next Generation, an N.G.O. which focuses on youth, health and technology and more recently he founded Tau Technology with the aim to create innovative, scalable and sustainable technology solutions in resource limited settings.
 At the Engine Room Lesedi continues his exploration of ways in which tech can help kickstart or improve projects and processes and ultimately change people’s lives.

 Paola is a feminist Chilean journalist who promotes transparency and accountability through engagement with tech and data.
-Most recently, she worked at the Poderomedia Foundation, leading the organization’s training program for Latin American journalists, designers and developers.
-Paola is also the community coordinator of Influence Mapping, an international group who support activists to map power networks.
+Through the past years, she worked at Poderomedia Foundation, leading the organization’s training program for Latin American journalists, designers and developers and coordinated the community behind the Influence Mapping project, an international group who supported activists to map power networks.
 She now works engaging with organizations that fight for social change to support them on their tech and data initiatives.

 Zara is a researcher, writer and linguist who is interested in the intersection of power, culture and technology.
 She has worked in over twenty countries in the field of information accessibility and data use among civil society.
 She was the first employee at OpenOil, looking into open data in the extractive industries, then worked for Open Knowledge, working with School of Data on data literacy for journalists and civil society.
 She now works with communities and organisations to help understand how new uses of data can responsibly strengthen their work.